This is a classic basic pancake recipe which uses only three ingredients so it couldn’t be simpler to prepare and make on Shrove Tuesday!

 Ladle two or three tablespoons of batter into the pan and tilt the pan so that the batter spreads out evenly over the bottom.

-Cook the pancake over a medium-high heat for 45-60 seconds until small holes appear on the surface, the underside is lightly browned and the edge has started to curl.
+Cook the pancake over medium-high heat for 45-60 seconds until small holes appear on the surface, the underside is lightly browned and the edge has started to curl.

 Loosen the pancake and turn it over by tossing or flipping it with a palette knife.